davidben/C2SP/tlog-mirror.md

    are not contained in a tree of size `mirror_size`.

 9. For each entry bundle that is not already in the tile store, run the following to download the bundle.
-Bundles MAY be downloaded inp arallel, or in any order.
+Bundles MAY be downloaded in parallel, or in any order.

    1. Download the entry to memory.